 I admit, I love the snow and my instant enchantment with it is wistful.
 However, I empathise with businesses which rely on our overstretched transport infrastructure in times of severe weather.
 Our train system must be one of the most fickle and most expensive to use, our roads are clogged with sheer weight of traffic and our buses run on a somewhat unreliable timetable.
 This poses two problems: getting the staff to the workplace and getting the service or goods to the customer.

 Clearly, the issue of reaching the customer will be dependent upon staff levels.
-Therefore, if staff fail to reach work because of snow, ice, accidents, floods, traffic jams, cancelled trains and buses, storm damage, heat waves or associated problems, then the company cannot operate effectively or productively.
+Therefore, if staff fail to reach work because of snow, ice, accidents, floods, traffic jams, cancelled trains and buses, storm damage, heat waves or associated problems, then the company cannot operate Custom Garden buildings effectively or productively.
 Last week I listened to a good news radio piece about a sales manager who had carefully planned her commute through the snow.
 She left home, on foot at 05.45, walked 15 miles and arrived at 10.30.
 She was mute about her journey until a startled boss eventually reached the office, finding her busy at work.
 So impressed with her commitment, he broadcast her achievement on national radio.

 The truth is, not all employees will be able or willing to perform this high level of job dedication.
 During extreme weather conditions, most companies lose a fortune on expected profits.
 Can this be turned around?